Science Learning Hub logo

 • millions of receivers.

-A person or object with a GPS receiver can calculate their position by precisely timing the signals sent by at least four GPS satellites.
+A person or object with a receiver can calculate their position by precisely timing the signals sent by at least four GPS satellites.
 However, any given position or direction or speed of movement is always relative to something else’s position, direction or speed.
 For the satellite to broadcast your position accurately, it relies on the accuracy of coordinates of ground stations or what is commonly referred to as the ‘terrestrial reference frame’.

 GPS was originally developed for military applications, such as missile guidance and troop navigation.
 However, today GPS is used by just about everyone for a huge range of purposes including in-car navigation devices, cell phone tracking, tracking the movements of children, teenagers and elderly relatives, tracking stolen cars or workplace vehicle fleets, ship and plane navigation, and possibly the most important civilian use – surveying.